Skip to main content

 Brouwerij Troost

-When the first Troost brewery opened in 2014, it was immediately a hit – and its popularity quickly led to the opening of not one or two but three additional breweries throughout Amsterdam, the newest of which opened in April 2018.
-The Westergas location is where most of the magic happens: with the seats squeezed nearly between the beer tanks, you’ll never feel closer to the brewing process.
-The smaller De Pijp location brews small-batch beer.
+When the first Troost brewery opened in 2014, it was immediately a hit – and its popularity quickly led to the opening of not one or two but three additional breweries throughout Amsterdam.
+The Troost Westergas location is where most of the magic happens: with the seats squeezed nearly between the beer tanks, you’ll never feel closer to the brewing process.
+There's also the smaller Troost De Pijp location, which brews small-batch beer.
 It doesn’t matter which location you visit, though: they all have brewpubs that are worth a visit.

 Brouwerij De Prael